-Let's start from the beginning.
 I grew up in a small New England town where the diversity was largely French Catholic or Irish Catholic.
 (Boring.)
 I did my homework.
 I played sports.
 I followed the rules (ok, mostly followed the rules).
-I went to college and worked really hard to get the "right" job as Certified Public Accountant.
+As a 1st-gen college student, I worked really hard to get the "right" job as Certified Public Accountant.
 After interning, I rolled into my senior year with a job with one of the 3 most prestigious firms on the planet.
-I even passed that 16-hour headache-maker of an exam.
 Eventually, it led me to the New York office.
 Wasn't I fancy?

-Turns out, the "right" job was so absolutely wrong for me.
+Turns out, the "right" job was so wrong for me.
+I was externally successful, but internally bankrupt.
 At points, I was working 100-hour weeks.
-My health was slipping away from all the take-out, boozy client dinners, stress overload, and lack of sleep.
-My energy and creativity eroded.
+My health was eroding from all the take-out, boozy client dinners, stress overload, and lack of sleep.
+My energy and creativity were sapped.
 My weight exploded.
-I cried in hotel rooms as I missed family and friends' birthdays or other milestones because of my indentured servitude as a "team player."
+I cried in hotel rooms as I missed family & friends' birthdays or milestones because I needed to be a "team player."
 Let's not even talk about dating.
 For what?
-A small card from the Commonwealth of Massachusetts that said I could really count some beans.
-Hell, they don't even laminate the damn thing.
+A small card from the Commonwealth of Massachusetts that said I could count dollars and inventory.

 What did I do?
-Hmmmm, at first, I self-medicated.
-It was a mind-numbing, gut-scrambling mix of emotional eating, partying and oversleeping (when I actually could).
+At first, I self-medicated.
+It was a mind-numbing, gut-scrambling mix of emotional eating, partying, and oversleeping (when I actually could sleep).
 Surely, this caught up to me.
 By my mid-20s, I was diagnosed with Irritable Bowel Syndrome and handed a fistful of prescriptions.
 Take until you don't need them.
 It went way beyond just having a pissed-off digestive system.
-Turns out, my job and my lifestyle were, quite literally, rotting my guts out.
-I was sitting in an existential dirty diaper.
+My job and my lifestyle were rotting my guts out.

 What did I do next?
-I left my doctor's office.
+With prescription in hand, I left my doctor's office.
 For one city block, I cried.
-The next, I got pissed.
-For the last city block, I thought, "Giving my condition a name doesn't change the fact that I've literally shit my pants in public as a stone-cold sober woman.
-Thanks, double-Ivy doc, but I'll take it from here."
+The next, I got mad.
+For the last city block, I thought, "Giving my condition a name doesn't change the fact that I've literally shit my suit pants in public as a stone-cold sober, working professional woman.
+Thanks, double-Ivy League Doc, but I'll take it from here."
 Then, I hopped on the subway.
 As I slid into a seat, I took stock of everything that I had learned and all of the skills that I had acquired.
 All of the analysis and process re-engineering training.
 All of the client service training.
 All of the time management & accountability training.
 All of the sports training.
-All the health & lifestyle books that I had read and geeked-out over.
+All the books that I had read and geeked-out over.
 All of it.
 Plus, liberal dose of intuition.

 One by one, I layered in changes and made some experiments.
 Exercise.
 Better eating habits.
 Figuring out why I'd binge on saltines or marshmallow fluff standing at my kitchen counter.
 Sleeping more.
 Stressing less.
 Cooking more.
-Advocating for change.
+Advocating for myself.
+Negotiating for change.
 A job with less travel.
 A job with less hours.
 A Pilates apprenticeship.
 A health coach training program.
-A part-time job with flexible hours, so I could grow my wellness practice.
 A plant-based culinary program.
-Transitioning to working for myself with clients that inspire me as much as I inspire them.
+Functional nutrition training.
+Transitioning to working for myself with clients that inspired me.
+Starting a podcast.

 It took me many years to make all of those changes and experiments.
 I tried and failed.
 I tried and succeeded.
 It took a lot of heart, smarts and guts.
-Now, I get to use all of that wisdom and fantastic experience to fast-track the process for you.
+It still does.
+There’s always an opportunity to learn and grow.

-vital: \ˈvī-təl\ adj.
+The name of my boutique practice is pronounced like vital core.
+The meaning is quite literal: vital: \ˈvī-təl\ adj.
 1: full of life and vigor + corps: \ˈkȯr\ n.
 1. French, from Old French cors, from Latin corpus body; 2: a group of persons associated together or acting under common direction